Discrete automorphism groups of convex cones of finite type: Pairs of Polyhedral Type

-Somewhat more general situations which have been investigated by Vinberg \cite{vin} also give examples of polyhedral pairs. \end{example}
+Somewhat more general situations, which have been investigated by Vinberg \cite{vin}, also give examples of polyhedral triples. \end{example}

-\begin{example} Algebraic geometry can provide interesting and highly nontrivial examples of triples of polyhedral type.
-If $X$ is a complex compact manifold, then take for $V$ the realification of the N\'eron-Severi group of $X$, for $C$ the cone in $V$ spanned by the ample classes (we assume this set to be nonempty) and for $\G$ the image $\aut (X)$ in $\GL(V)$.
-It is known that $(C,V,\G)$ is a polyhedral triple for many surfaces, among them K3 surfaces (Sterk \cite{sterk} and Enriques surfaces (Namikawa \cite{namikawa}).
-David Morrison's cone conjecture \cite{morrison:mirror} asserts that this should also hold if $X$ is Calabi-Yau with $h^{2,0}(X)=0$.
-This, too has been verified in many cases. \end{example}
+\begin{example} Algebraic geometry can provide interesting and highly nontrivial examples of polyhedral triples.
+If $X$ is a complex compact manifold, then take for $V$ the N\'eron-Severi group of $X$ tensored with $\RR$, for $C$ the cone in $V$ spanned by the ample classes (we assume this set to be nonempty) and for $\G$ the image $\aut (X)$ in $\GL(V)$.
+It is known that $(C,V,\G)$ is a polyhedral triple for many surfaces, among them K3 surfaces (Sterk \cite{sterk}) and Enriques surfaces (Namikawa \cite{namikawa}).
+David Morrison's cone conjecture \cite{morrison:mirror} asserts that this should also hold for the K\"ahler cone of a Calabi-Yau manifold $X$ with $h^{2,0}(X)=0$.
+This too, has been verified in some cases.
+See also \cite{totaro} \end{example}

 \begin{question} Given a pair of polyhedral type $(C_+,\Gamma )$, do $\Gamma$ and the cone generated by the $\Gamma $-orbit of a rational point of $C_+-\{ 0\}$ form a pair of polyhedral type? \end{question}